 On behalf of the entire faculty and staff, I welcome you all to the 2017 - 2018 school year at the John.
 D. O’Bryant School of Mathematics and Science.
 As an exam school, one of our primary goals is to provide students with a rigorous educational experience that will allow them to compete for seats in the top colleges and universities around the world.
 As we strive to continuously meet this goal, each year, we develop an instructional focus.
 This school year, our instructional focus is: Implementing evidence-based reading and problem solving strategies that enable students to successfully engage in cognitively demanding tasks.

-In preparation for our students’ return to school, it is important to highlight a few of the new and current educational opportunities available to our students.
+In preparation for our students’ return to school, it is important to highlight a few of the new educational opportunities and key partnerships that will support our community with socio-emotional learning and post-secondary success.
 These educational opportunities include:

 It is my firm belief that shared responsibility and collaboration between the school and home will allow us to build on the successful practices in place so that we work as a unified community toward student success.
 Together, we can and will uphold the school's mission of ensuring all students "reach their full potential and become leaders who will shape the direction of society.”
 Again, we welcome you and look forward to working with you throughout the school year to provide a safe and productive learning environment that supports the success of all students.